Favourited 265 times

-My name is Marian and my farm is a small hobby farm nestled against the Smoky Mountains in Tennessee.
-It isn't any kind of money making enterprise, and I don't keep a rigorous schedule or anything like that.
-I just enjoy meeting people and sharing my pretty corner of the world and getting a little help to get some stuff done.
+My name is Marian and I live with my husband Jethro on our farm, which is a small hobby farm nestled against the Smoky Mountains in Tennessee.
+It isn't any kind of money making enterprise, and we don't keep a rigorous schedule or anything like that.
+We just enjoy meeting people and sharing this pretty corner of the world and getting a little help to get some stuff done.

 Right now I am looking primarily for helpers who are interested in staying for about a week.
 Generally we work for a few hours a day and then you are free to do your own thing.